-This form of slavery can still be found across the Sahel belt of Africa, including Mauritania, Niger, Mali, Chad and Sudan.
+This form of slavery can still be found across the Sahel belt of Africa, including in Mauritania, Niger, Mali, Chad and Sudan.
 Many other African societies also have a traditional hierarchy where people are known to be the descendants of slaves or slave-owners.

 “I grew up working as a slave for a family.
 My mother worked for them before me and my children also worked for the family once they were old enough.

-I didn’t always get enough to eat and was beaten regularly.
+I didn’t always get enough to eat and was beaten regularly.”

 Anti-Slavery International’s partner SOS-Esclaves helped Moulkheir to escape and supported her to build her new life in freedom.

-Learn more about slavery
+Learn more about our work on descent-based slavery